 Backblaze uploads the data as soon as possible, usually starting within 2 business days of receiving the Fireball back from the customer site.
-Depending on the amount of data, it may take several days to be completely loaded into B2.
+Depending on the amount and composition of data, it may take several days or weeks to be completely loaded into B2.

 What notifications, if any, about data are part of this program (Fireball sent out?
 Fireball received?
 Data uploaded?)